LinaRente/404-Not-Found/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

-- Where can I see your demo?
+- You can see the page here : https://not-found-challenge.netlify.app
-- What was your experience?
-- What have you learned/improved?
-- Your wisdom? :)
+- First time doing a 404 error page.
+It was fun :)
+- First time using medias queries

 ### Built With